frtib/tsp-redesign/pages/making-contributions/contribution-limits.md

 # Know your limits

-Each year, the Internal Revenue Service (IRS) determines the limit of contributions, also called elective deferrals, you can make to your TSP account.
-Below are the **2020** IRS limits and additional information to keep you informed.
+Below are the **2021** IRS limits and additional information to keep you informed.
+The Elective Deferral and Catch-up limits are unchanged from 2020.

 **Select an option and take a look.**